Antisemitism during the Gaza war: International

+Among the anti-Israel incidents which Israel or its supporters have accused of antisemitism are the Gaza war protests, South Africa's genocide case against Israel at the International Court of Justice, and Greta Thunberg's participation in attempts to break Israel's blockade on the Gaza Strip.

 Asia

 Armenia

 On 15 November 2023, unknown assailants set fire to the Mordechai Navi Synagogue in Yerevan and disseminated the arson attack on social media.

 China

 After the war began, the Associated Press noted a rise in antisemitism on Chinese social media sites, substantive enough that the Israeli embassy in Beijing had to filter comments on its social media account.
 An employee of the Israeli embassy in Beijing was stabbed and injured by a foreign man on 13 October 2023.

 Antisemitic reactions to the war have been widespread on Chinese social media.
 Antisemitic comments were not removed from Chinese social media sites, suggesting that the state is comfortable with these kinds of remarks, according to Eric Liu, an editor of China Digital Times.

-Israel

-In late June 2025, Haaretz, covering 2025 Gaza Strip aid distribution killings, reported that IDF troops had received orders to fire on the unarmed crowds to "keep them away from food distribution centers".
-Israeli Prime Minister Benjamin Netanyahu and Defense Minister Israel Katz denied these claims, calling the Haaretz report a "blood libel."